cornell-ece6745/ece6745-docs/docs/ece6745-sec01-asic-front-end.md

 Python for test harnesses, simulation drivers, function-level models, and cycle-level models.

 ### 2.1.
-Implement, Test, and Translate a Registered Incrementer
+Implement and Test a Registered Incrementer

 Now let's run all of the tests for the registered incrementer: